 Whether it be direct financial costs, operational costs, client goodwill, or customer service costs, missed appointments could significantly impact your business.

 Not only is valuable time lost whenever a client or customer decides to default, but each irrecoverable appointment could result in decreased revenue, underutilized staff, lost commissions, and decreased staff morale.
 The cost incurred due to cancellations and no-shows is a real pain and inconvenience and it can happen rampantly across numerous specialties in various locations, regardless of the size and type of business they offer.

 Reasons for Having Cancellations and No-Shows

 While it is easy to just blame the client for a no-show, some reasons are much more complex.
 An obvious reason could be financial.
-When people find out the amount they need to pay for the scheduled appointment, it may seem like too much for them resulting in being discouraged.
-Some also get disappointed by long waiting-times and limited understanding of how important the appointment needs to be taken.
+When people find out the amount they need to pay for the scheduled appointment, it may seem like too much for them, resulting in being discouraged.
+Some also get disappointed by long waiting-times and limited understanding of how seriously the appointment needs to be taken.